 Depending on the location, the external craftsmen and service providers are instructed on site in the Nedschroef guidelines and occupational safety regulations.
-All external service providers have received the safety company instructions and have confirmed compliance in writing.
+All external service providers have received applicable safety awareness and instructions and confirm compliance in writing.
 Workplace-related instructions are carried out individually depending on the activity and work location.